 The sampling and gross impact evaluation process for this program is identical to the process used for the commercial and industrial programs.
-In PY7, however, the Gov./Institutional program consisted almost exclusively of street lighting projects.
-The program achieved a high realization rate for energy, but a zero realization rate for demand because the Act 129 coincidence factor for outdoor area lighting is zero, but many sampled projects reported small but nonzero demand reductions due to a calculation error.
+In PY7, however, the Gov./Institutional program consisted predominantly of street lighting projects.
+The program achieved a high realization rate for energy, but a low realization rate for demand because the Act 129 coincidence factor for outdoor area lighting is zero, but several sampled projects reported small but nonzero demand reductions due to a calculation error.